A 60-year-old from Mill Hill is campaigning to save a bank of trees which are being threatened with destruction.

-He says that more are at risk because, as part of the landscaping work, their roots and trunks have been buried under large amounts of soil which will prevent them breathing and reaching the nutrients they need.
+He says that more are at risk because, as part of the landscaping work, their roots and trunks have been buried under large amounts of soil which will prevent them breathing and reaching the

 Mr Maile said: “There is no reason for these trees to go – they have been there for more than 100 years.

 “I don’t know what the motive is.
 It is a real shame.

 “This is a green belt area so it is just incredible that no one seems to be able to stop the destruction.